Line of Credit vs. Personal Loan: Which Is Right for Me?

 Common uses for a personal loan

 Lenders place few restrictions on how you can use your personal loan.
-In general, you can’t use your loan for illegal activities and gambling.
-In most cases, investments and student loans are off the table, too.
+Most lenders don’t allow you to use a personal loan for illegal activities, gambling, investments or student loans.
 Many people use personal loans for:

-Debt consolidation: It’s possible to use a PLOC to consolidate debt.
-However, a debt consolidation loan might make more sense.
+Debt consolidation: It’s possible to use a personal line of credit to consolidate debt, but it’s more common to use a debt consolidation loan.
 Consolidating only requires one transaction (taking out one loan to pay off several debts), but PLOCs are designed to be used over and over.

-One-time home improvements: You may want to consider a personal loan if you’re working on a home improvement with a set end cost.
-For instance, a roof replacement.
+One-time home improvements: Consider a personal loan if you’re working on a home improvement with a set end cost, like a roof replacement.
 That is, if you’re confident you won’t have to fix any other issues along the way.

 A personal line of credit, or PLOC, is a type of revolving debt.
 In other words, you can borrow from it over and over, as long as you haven’t hit your credit limit.
 In this way, they are similar to credit cards.